 LTE not working on your phone?
 Here's what you can do to fix it

 Has your Android or iPhone’s 4G or LTE connection been letting you down lately?
 Or have you noticed an exclamation point alongside the network indicator in your phone’s status bar?
 That means your phone cannot reach any network towers, but what if you’re in an area where you typically have coverage?
 Don’t worry!
 You can try a few fixes before turning to your cell carrier’s customer support line.

 Turn airplane mode on and off to get LTE working again

 Sometimes the most obvious fix is the most reliable one.
 If your mobile data is giving you trouble, one of the first things you should try is turning airplane mode on and off.
 You can do this simply by dragging down the notification bar and tapping on the Airplane mode icon.
 You can also find this option under Settings > Network and internet, but the path can differ slightly depending on your Android version and phone manufacturer.

 If toggling airplane mode didn’t solve your problem, it’s time for another tried and true step — restarting your device.
-Simply press and hold the power button of your smartphone and then tap Restart.
+Press and hold the power button of your smartphone and then tap Restart.
 Wait a couple of seconds and turn it back on.
-Check your status icon, but also test the speed of your LTE connection by opening some websites or downloading some smaller apps.
+Check your status icon and test the speed of your LTE connection by opening some websites or downloading some smaller apps.

-Make sure the right network mode is enabled
+Make sure the correct network mode is enabled

-Depending on your smartphone and carrier, you should have at least three connection types – 2G, 3G, and 4G LTE or just LTE.
-Usually, your device will try to connect to the fastest option when available, but if you’ve been tinkering with your settings or recently installed an update, that might need to be adjusted manually.
+Depending on your smartphone and carrier, you should have a few connection types to choose from — 2G, 3G, 4G LTE or just LTE, and 5G.
+Usually, your device will try to connect to the fastest option.
+Still, if you’ve been tinkering with your settings or recently installed an update, that might need to be adjusted manually.
 Here is how to do it:

-- Go to Settings, then tap on Mobile Network.
+- Go to Settings, Network & internet, then tap on Mobile Network.

 - Select Network mode.
 A pop-up list of preferred modes will appear.